Romchik38/site2/docker/postgres/readme.md

 ## Install

-1. The database *site2* will be created auto
+1. The database `site2` will be created auto via `docker compose up -d --build`
-2. Inside posgres container use command `psql -U postgres -d site2 < /dump/site2.sql` to create tables and fill data
+2. `Inside` the postgres container use command `psql -U postgres -d site2 < /dump/site2.sql` to create tables and fill data.
 3. Create a file `app/config/private/database.php` with code:

     ```php